| Oracle® Data Guard Concepts and Administration 10g Release 1 (10.1) Part Number B10823-01 |

 SQL> STARTUP MOUNT PFILE=/dsk2/oracle/dbs/initSTANDBY1.ora

-To create the standby database and perform recovery, specify the DORECOVER
+To create the standby database and perform recovery, specify the DORECOVER option on the DUPLICATE command.

 To create a standby database when the copies and standby datafiles have different names and perform recovery: